Before throwing yourself full force into the field of photography of any type, let us consider a few numbers.

 That is the best reason to take out freelancer insurance!

-Tons of paperwork: you would be surprised how much there is involved!
+Tons of paperwork: you would be surprised how much it is involved!

-Writing out quotes, issuing invoices and tracking your expenses are just the tip of the iceberg.
+Writing out quotes, issuing invoices and tracking your expenses is just the tip of the iceberg.

 Family and friends think you are always available.